quiqueck/homebridge-daily-sensors/README.md

 # homebridge-daily-sensors
-This programable switch can be triggered based on userdefine rules related to time, daily events, sun elevation or amount of ambient light.
+This programable switch can be triggered based on userdefine rules related to time, daily events, calendar events, sun elevation or amount of ambient light.
 Each TriggerEvent can be randomized to make sure that the rules trigger at slightly different times each day.

 ## Simple Configuration